Whether it’s how often you check your email or your wind down routine in the evening, one thing is clear.

 A morning routine can help you prioritize what’s most important.
 With a solid morning routine, you know that you’re meeting your goals, even if the rest of your day is filled with unexpected surprises.

 Take breaks.
-Work takes a lot of energy, and breaks help you refuel your reserves so you can focus more energy on productive tasks.
+Work takes a lot of energy, and breaks help you refuel your reserves to focus more energy on productive tasks.

 If you are someone who thrives on structure, you could try what many Prialto members do and have your virtual assistant put breaks right on your schedule.